Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 In a hurry?
 Here are the key takeaways:

-If your car won’t start, but the radio and lights work, you might be confused about the problem.
+If your car won’t start, but the radio and lights work, you might be bewildered about the problem.
 Don’t worry.
 This isn’t uncommon, and the answer is likely to be a reasonably simple fix.

 The root of the problem is most likely the starter solenoid.
 That said, it could be battery-related (even though the radio and lights still work).
 Faults could also stem from several other components.